draganjovanovich/copycat/README.md

 ### TERMINAL emulator usage
 Open select menu from terminal with `<CTRL> + t`
 Toggle preview of large CB items with key `p`
-Navigate preview window with VIM like motions: `j, k, gg, G`
+Navigate window with VIM like motions: `j, k, gg, G, C-u, C-d`
 Confirm and copy selection to cliboard with `Enter key`
 **NOTE:** `You can customize keybinding for triggering copycat in terminal by editing ~/.zshrc file`

 ### GUI usage
 Open select menu with `F1 key` it's not remapable for now
-Toggle preview of large CB items with key `Mouse right click`
+Toggle preview of large CB items with key `Mouse right click` or `key p`
+Navigate window with VIM like motions: `j, k, gg, G, C-u, C-d`
 Confirm and copy selection to cliboard with `Enter key` or `Mouse double left click`

 ### VIM usage